Neosofia/corporate/website/blog/0005_beyond_mvc.md

 This SaaS company also has these level 2 compliance checks going for them:
 * A basic privacy policy posted on their website
-* Terms of services that are accepted as part of the sign-up process
+* Terms of services and EULA that are accepted as part of the sign-up process
 * Defined but untested system backup and recovery procedures
-* A managed device policy for company laptops
+* A managed device policy for company laptops and mobile phones
 * [EASs][eas] to handle all corporate-level compliance concerns like -- corporate, employee, and retail taxes, invoicing, contracts, etc.

 They're currently working on: